Asian stocks cautiously higher as tech sector rattled by Oracle

 Fed funds futures are pricing an implied 75.6% probability that the U.S. central bank will hold interest rates at its next meeting on 28 January, compared to a 73.9% chance a day earlier, according to the CME Group's FedWatch tool.

-The yield on the U.S. 10-year Treasury bond was last at 4.151%, up 1.2 basis points compared with late U.S. levels.
-Brent crude rose 0.5% to $61.59 as investors focussed their attention on Russia-Ukraine peace talks, after having risen earlier on news the U.S. had seized an oil tanker off the coast of Venezuela.
+" The yield on the U.S. 10-year Treasury bond was last at 4.1586%, up nearly 2 basis points compared with late U.S. levels.
+Brent crude rose 0.77% to $61.75 a barrel as investors focused their attention on Russia-Ukraine peace talks, after having risen earlier on news the U.S. had seized an oil tanker off the coast of Venezuela.